mlflow/mlflow/docs/source/tracking.rst

 currently active run, if any.
 **Note**: You cannot access currently-active run attributes (parameters, metrics, etc.) through the run returned by ``mlflow.active_run``.
-In order to access such attributes, use the :py:class:`mlflow.tracking.MlflowClient` as follows:
+In order to access such attributes, use the :py:class:`mlflow.MlflowClient` as follows:

 .. code-block:: py

-    client = mlflow.tracking.MlflowClient()
+    client = mlflow.MlflowClient()
     data = client.get_run(mlflow.active_run().info.run_id).data

 :py:func:`mlflow.last_active_run` retuns a :py:class:`mlflow.entities.Run` object corresponding to the